buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_11_Staking_With_Anchor.md

   })
 ```

 Hop into the default test, change it so it says `it("Stakes", `.
 At first, we're just making sure the function gets called.
-We don't have our adtual stake function built out yet, so there's no logic being tested here.
+We don't have our actual stake function built out yet, so there's no logic being tested here.

 ``` typescript
 it("Stakes", async () => {